 Math @ Duke

-Amanda Randles, Alfred Winborne and Victoria Stover Mordecai Assistant Professor of Biomedical Engineering and Computer Science and Mathematics and Assistant Professor of Mechanical Engineering and Material Science and Member of Duke Cancer Institute
+Amanda Randles, Alfred Winborne and Victoria Stover Mordecai Assistant Professor of Biomedical Sciences and Mathematics and Assistant Professor of Computer Science and Member of Duke Cancer Institute

 - Contact Info:

 |Office Location: ||303 Gross Hall, 140 Science Dr., Durham, NC 27708|

 |Email Address: |

 - BME 590L.003, SPECIAL TOPICS WITH LAB

 - Gross Hall 304B, TuTh 12:00 PM-01:15 PM